-Table 66.
-Cave Flacement States Flaces Field Default Description Save I/O Pin Placement Enabled This option indicates whether placement of instances in the Boundary ring should This option indicates whether placement of instances in the Boundary ring should be saved.
-I/O Pin Placer nent File Use Default Location Enabled Selects whether the default I/O pin placement file path is used, or the one specified below the option.
-Save Core Placement Enabled This option indicates whether placement of instances in the core fabric should be saved.
-This option indicates whether placement of instances in the core fabric should be saved.
-Core Placeme Core Placement File Use Default Location Enabled Selects whether the default core placement file path is used, or the one specified below the option.
+Field Default Description Save I/O Pin Placement Enabled This option indicates whether placement of instances in the Boundary ring should be saved.
+1/0 ) Pin Placen nent File Use Default Location Enabled Selects whether the default I/O pin placement file path is used, or the one specified below the option.
+Save Core Placement Enabled This op Enabled This option indicates whether placement of instances in the core fabric should be saved. С Core Placement File Use Default Location Enabled Selects whether the default core placement file path is used, or the one specified below the option.

 Field Default Description Automatically Add to Project Enabled This option controls whether the output placement files are automatically added to the current project as pre-placement constraints files.
-Output Region Constraints Enabled Controls whether Placement Regions and Placement Region Constraints (see page 335) are exported to the PDC file.
+Output Region Constraints Enabled Controls whether Placement Regions and Placement Region Constraints (see page 339) are exported to the PDC file.
 Save Fixed Placement Only (†) Enabled This option controls whether only the current fixed placement constraints are saved to the output files.
 If set, all other placement information (such as that generated by the placer) will be ignored.
-Save Specific List of Instances Contextual Enabled by default when created from the Search View (see page 154) or Selection View (see page 158).
-Disabled by default when created from the Floorplanner View (see page 89).
+Save Specific List of Instances Contextual Enabled by default when created from the Search View (see page 153) or Selection View (see page 157).
+Disabled by default when created from the Floorplanner View (see page 88).
 Allows the user to enter a Tcl list of instance names, or a Tcl statement that will return a list of instance names.
 This list is then used (instead of all instances in the design) in combination with the other dialog settings when choosing what will be saved.